jkenloh/NationalGalleryOfArt/README.md

 **Data Collection and Database Creation:** Use the provided CSV files and the ERD as a guide to create the SQLite database.

-**SQL Data Analysis:** Write SQL queries to extract data that answers the project questions.
+**SQL Data Analysis:** Write SQL queries to extract data to answer the project questions.

-**Data Visualization:** Utilize Python and libraries like Matplotlib or Seaborn to create visualizations that illustrate the findings.
+**Data Visualization:** Use Python to create visualizations that illustrate the findings.

 **Report Generation:** Summarize the results and insights gained from the analysis in a final PowerPoint report.